 When you first start using Workable, your account will be set up with a default recruiting pipeline.
 It has common recruiting stages used by most companies.
 You can move, edit and rename these stages to streamline your hiring in the way that works best for you and your team.

-Accounts on Workable Pro plans are able to add multiple custom pipelines.
+Accounts on Workable Annual plan are able to add multiple custom pipelines.
 Learn more about the setup and editing process for custom pipelines.

 Setting recruiting pipeline stages